TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ServiceApi/Index.rst

    $ignoreBozo = $this->getServiceOption('ignoreBozo');

-This will retrieve the value of the “ignoreBozo” option for your specific service, if defined.
+This will retrieve the value of the "ignoreBozo" option for your specific service, if defined.
 If not, it will try to find a value in the default configuration.
 Additional call parameters can be added: